 The best treatment for diaper rash is to keep your baby's skin as clean and dry as possible.
-If your baby's diaper rash persists despite home treatment, your doctor may prescribe:
+If the rash doesn't go away with home treatment, your health care provider might suggest:

 - An antifungal cream, if your baby has a fungal infection

-- Topical or oral antibiotics, if your baby has a bacterial infection
+- Antibiotic medicine taken by mouth, if your baby has a bacterial infection

-Diaper rashes usually require several days to improve, and the rash may come back repeatedly.
-If the rash persists despite prescription treatment, your doctor may recommend that your baby see a specialist in skin conditions (dermatologist).
+A diaper rash might take several days to improve, depending on how severe it is.
+A rash may come back again and again.
+If a rash persists even with prescription products, your health care provider may recommend that your baby see a specialist in skin conditions (dermatologist).

 Lifestyle and home remedies